Continuing my travels, I decided to spend three months in a location I'd not visited for 35 years.

 To make sure I understood the gravity of the situation, he pointed to the homes surrounding me, and said they were meth houses.

-Then I watched him walk down the row of apartments, rattling the knob of every front door, to make sure residents were locked in for the night.
+The security guard then walked down our row of apartments and rattled each doorknob, to make sure residents were locked in for the night.

-Plus, the owner/chef is so kind, and the server so thoughtful, that their energy alone is worth the trip.
+And the owner (chef) is so talented , the server so thoughtful, their kindness alone is worth the trip.